B

 |---|---|

-With 92,108,924.062 gallons of oil delivered to Vermont houses last winter, the Vermont community relies on its 41 oil companies when temperatures dip.
-Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 92,108,924.062 gallons of heating oil delivered to Vermont homes last winter, the Vermont community depends on its 41 oil companies to keep warm throughout the winter.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Vermont, two of the closest terminals are Sprague in Newington, NH and Apex in Rensselaer, NY.
-Then, the truck delivers the number two heating oil to residences and companies throughout Vermont and the surrounding region.
+Then, the truck delivers the #2 heating oil to homes and businesses throughout Vermont and the surrounding vicinity.